dmstfctn/2020/content/related matters/1.2019/1.ECHO FX/info.md

 230616 2252: in a Foreign Exchange market imbued with Remain sentiment, the network effect of Farage's concessions pushes the Pound to its highest point against the Dollar in six months.

-240616 0528: the Pound reaches its lowest point in three decades, losing 12% of its value against the dollar.
+240616 0528: the Pound reaches its lowest point in 30 years, losing 12% of its value against the dollar.

 _ECHO FX_ replays the night of the 2016 UK EU membership referendum vote through the echoes of disinformation spread on social media.
 Suggesting a Remain win, those echoes manipulated market sentiment in order to inflate the value of the Pound, seemingly setting it up for a "pump and dump", a form of trading fraud aimed at boosting the value of an asset through misleading statements.